BeardedNoodle/BeardedNoodle/README.md

 ### Other
-- 💬 Ask me about Code or Tell me your Hobbies i'm searching new hobbies right now.
+- 💬 Tell me your Hobbies i'm searching new hobbies right now.

-- 📫 How to reach me: [Email](mert.kurt1994@gmail.com)
+- 📫 How to reach me: mert.kurt1994@gmail.com

 - ⚡ Fun fact: if you saw UFO and identify as a UFO it just becomes FO, unless it has landed then it's simply an O